Gradient-Informed Machine Learning in Electromagnetics: Results

 \subsection{Field Decomposition}

 For each dataset partition, the standard and augmented snapshot matrices were realized according to \eqref{eq:snapmat} and \eqref{eq:snapmat_aug}.
 To compare the two approaches, their accuracy was evaluated by monitoring the average relative $L_2$ error of the magnetic flux density through \eqref{eq:erel} over the test dataset, computed using $\bar{\mathbf{A}}$.
 In \autoref{fig:err_vs_size_small}, the relative error is presented for the POD basis trained on the smallest dataset of 15 samples.
 In this scenario, the augmented snapshot matrix allows for an increased basis size without requiring additional physical samples, thus leading to a smaller reconstruction error.
 It should be noted, though, that a rank of 14 constitutes an edge case where the training data is perfectly recovered, while generalization to new samples is not guaranteed.
-In contrast, as presented in \autoref{fig:err_vs_size_big}, as the number of available samples grows, an improvement in the reconstruction error begins to appear for truncations close to $n_s$.
-This is attributed to information redundancy in the non-augmented dataset, which limits generalization when $r$ is close to $n_s$.
-The goal of MOR is to obtain an accurate but compact model, discouraging the choice of large truncations $r$.
-Given this consideration, for this test case, augmenting the snapshot matrix provides a marginal improvement in accuracy only for the smallest dataset.
-For this reason, the standard POD basis was employed in all scenarios, fixing the number of modes to 14, ensuring a fair comparison for the following latent-space modeling.
+In contrast, as presented in \autoref{fig:err_vs_size_big}, when the number of available samples grows, an improvement in the reconstruction error begins to appear for truncations close to $n_s$.
+This behavior is attributed to information redundancy in the non-augmented dataset, which limits generalization when $r$ approaches $n_s$.
+Since the goal of MOR is to obtain accurate but compact models, large truncation levels are undesirable.
+Consequently, for this application, snapshot augmentation provides only marginal benefits, limited to the smallest dataset.
+Therefore, the standard POD basis is adopted in all scenarios, fixing the number of modes to 14, ensuring a fair comparison for the following latent-space modeling.